 Acetic acid has been shown in animal trials to boost the way in which muscles refuel on their energy sources, notably ATP.
 It is suggested that this could work similarly for humans as well.

 Try combining a teaspoon each of apple cider vinegar, lemon juice and cinnamon in a glass of warm water.
 Then add a dash of cayenne pepper or paprika.
-In addition to the energy boosting effects of apple cider vinegar, cayenne pepper and cinnamon both contain therapeutic properties which may help to boost your metabolism and reduce inflammation.
+In addition to the energy boosting effects of apple cider vinegar, cayenne pepper and cinnamon spice both contain therapeutic properties which may help to boost your metabolism and reduce inflammation.

 This is not a meal replacement, however, as some might have you believe.
-Do not use this as a substitute or as an attempt at detox: it’s best when drunk alongside a healthy, nutritious breakfast.
+Do not use this as a substitute or as an attempt at detox: it’s best when drunk alongside a healthy, nutritious vegan breakfast.

 Manage your insulin levels by drinking apple cider vinegar

 Drink apple cider vinegar with water and a meal or snack to manage insulin levels.
 As previously mentioned, it can help to better regulate insulin and blood sugar levels.